-Also, when your body needs a substance to get going in the morning and you experience severe pain without it, that's a sure sign your adrenals are being taxed which is really harmful for your overall health.
-So the few days of headaches and possible irritability that arise when you're withdrawing from caffeine is worth stopping the addiction now, we promise!
-And the part about coffee being connecting and grounding also holds true with any of these drinks below, and anything coffee does in the list above, these do as well, if not better. . .
+When your body needs a substance to get going in the morning and you experience severe pain without it, that's a sure sign your adrenals are being taxed which is can be harmful to your overall health.
+The part about coffee being connecting and grounding also holds true with any of these drinks below, and anything coffee does in the list above, these do as well, if not better.

-- The overall best thing that will remineralize and hydrate the body while also giving you the coffee kick is 8-16 oz of fresh green vegetable juice daily (either made at home or from your local juice bar).
-Try a base of cucumber and celery with a generous amount of dark leafy greens (kale, parsley, chard, romaine, etc.) with a little apple or carrot for sweetness, and as much ginger and lemon as you like.
+1. Fresh green juice.
+The overall best thing that will remineralize and hydrate the body while also giving you the coffee kick is 8-16 oz of fresh green vegetable juice daily (either made at home or from your local juice bar).
+Try a base of cucumber and celery with a generous amount of dark leafy greens (kale, parsley, chard,romaine, etc.) with a little apple or carrot for sweetness, and as much ginger and lemon as you like.

-- Water (warm or chilled) with lemon and a bit of stevia for added sweetness, this is incredibly energizing and detoxifying and stimulates peristalsis action, since it's important to start the day with healthy elimination and hydration.
+2. Water with lemon.
+This is incredibly energizing and detoxifying and stimulates peristalsis action, since it's important to start the day with healthy elimination and hydration.

-- A drink made with raw cacao powder (unprocessed chocolate free of dairy or sugar) is incredibly soul satisfying, gives you a great energy kick, as well as an antioxidant and mineral rich boost.
-There are endless possibilities, but an easy favourite of ours is to brew some of this in a french press with water, add some coconut (or almond) milk, a dash of stevia and a pinch of cinnamon.
-If you have a little milk frother (or an espresso machine), you can make your very own mocha latte!
+3. Raw cacao.
+A drink made with raw cacao powder (unprocessed chocolate free of dairy or sugar) is incredibly satisfying, gives you a great energy kick, as well as an antioxidant and mineral rich boost.
+There are endless possibilities, but an easy favorite of ours is a maca hot chocolate.
 You can also use carob powder; delicious and nutritious as well.

-- Ginseng.
-Start taking a daily tincture or capsules now, as it's a cumulative herb which means it takes awhile of daily use to kick in but when it does, watch out!
-It increases dopamine, which is the energizing chemical in our bodies that promote muscle coordination, speed of thoughts, alertness and feeling awake.~ "Ginseng is rejuvenating, restorative, boosts energy and vitality and is tonic to the brain.
-Antidepressant, adaptogenic, an excellent ally for anyone under physical, emotional, mental or spiritual stress.
-Promotes strong nerves, sound sleep, improves memory, clear thinking and enhances concentration."
-(Gail Faith Edwards, the rest of her great article is here)
+6. Ginseng.
+Start taking a daily tincture or capsules now, as it's a cumulative herb which means it takes a little while to kick in but is highly effective.
+It increases dopamine, which is the energizing chemical in our bodies that promote muscle coordination, speed of thoughts, alertness, and feeling awake.

-- A protein filled shake, something with nuts and coconut milk and cinnamon will keep you satiated and energized (but not weighed down).
+7. A protein-filled shake.
+We think a Daily Shake is the best way to start your day, and it's even better with almond milk and cacao to keep you satiated and energized.
 It's easily digestible and adding cinnamon will slow the insulin response down so blood sugar remains stable.
-Try this one!

 1 tablespoon fennel or anise seed